yujiri.xyz

 Story

 First thing that bothers me about the story is the glorification of monarchy.
-Of course, glorifying monarchy is quite common in fantasy stories, but Tevi's case is worse, since it not only portrays monarchic rule as justified but also the queens as cool, beautiful, and likable people; and a past "rebellion" was supposedly the worst thing to ever happen to the world and characters can't stop talking about how bad it was and how the police fought so bravely to crush the rebellion; and at least twice it uses the word "anarchy" in connection with this rebellion, a word which actually refers to just the lack of belief in a cult of violence that most people in real life happen to believe in.
+Of course, glorifying monarchy is quite common in fantasy stories, but TEVI's case is worse, since it not only portrays monarchic rule as justified but also the queens as cool, beautiful, and likable people; and a past "rebellion" was supposedly the worst thing to ever happen to the world and characters can't stop talking about how bad it was and how the police fought so bravely to crush the rebellion; and at least twice it uses the word "anarchy" to describe this rebellion, a word which actually refers to just the lack of belief in a cult of violence that most people in real life happen to believe in.

 Why you should be an anarchist